rfishermonteith/rfishermonteith.github.io/_drafts/ab-tests-with-bootstrapping.md

 So, we're 90% confident that the true uplift value lies between 21% and 98%.

-We can also plot this, which gives us (in my opinion) far more useful information about the performance of the A/B test.

-TODO: add the chart showing the distribution of uplift values, and explain how to interpret this

-TODO: add another chart showing the boxplot of the 90% CI, and how to interpret this
+I'd usually plot this visually, as a really helpful plot to show to stakeholders, because we can use it to reason about the impact of rolling out this A/B test.

+{% include figure.html path='/blog/ab-tests-with-bootstrapping-ci.png' %}

+The useful info this contains:
+- We're 90% confident that the uplift is positive (the entire bar is green).
+- We get a sense of the size of the uplift (quite big).

+Out of interest, here's how we'd plot it if the 90% CI includes 0% (which would indicate that the p-value > 0.05).

+{% include figure.html path='/blog/ab-tests-with-bootstrapping-ci-example.png' %}

+The relative sizes of the red and green bars can be used to make an educated call on whether to roll out the variant or not (going beyond p-values and relying entirely on confidence intervals is beyond the scope of this post, but I may cover it in future).

 # Comparison between bootstrapping and the traditional way

+So, we managed to replicate the p-value we got from the traditional approach using bootstrapping.
+But, what additional benefits did we

 # Some interesting things to note about bootstrapping for confidence bounds and p-values

-1. The p-value you generate will only a precision of the inverse of the number of bootstrapping iterations you use.
-So, if you'd like to evaluate the significance at a level of 0.05, you'll need at least 20 simulations (and you should always aim for far, far more)
+1. The p-value you generate will only have a precision of the inverse of the number of bootstrapping iterations you use.
+So, if you'd like to evaluate the significance at a level of 0.05, you'll need at least 20 simulations (and you should always aim for far, far more, given the randomness aspect that affects this)
 1. Confidence intervals are similarly affected, since they're just the quantiles of the bootstrapped measures, so having more bootstrap iterations will make these a little smoother (especially if you want more granular confidence bounds or distributions of the measure).

 ```python